binhex/trigger-docker-build/README.md

 TriggerDockerBuild

 **Description:**
-A Python script to monitor GitHub, Arch Repository and Arch User Repository for version changes, if a change is identified then we create a new GitHub release which then triggers a Docker Hub build.
+A Python script to monitor GitHub, Arch Repository and Arch User Repository for version changes, if a change is identified then we create a new GitHub release which then triggers the GitHub Action to build, test and push the Docker image to multiple Docker registries.

 **Features:**
-- Support for Github release or tag monitoring.
+- Github release or tag monitoring.
-- Arch Official Repository (AOR) monitoring
+- Arch Official Repository (AOR) monitoring.
-- Arch User Repository (AUR) monitoring
+- Arch User Repository (AUR) monitoring.
-- Support for trigger or notify actions
+- Support for trigger (create release) or notify (email) actions.
-- Email notification
+- Email notification.
-- Kodi notification
+- Kodi notification.

 **Windows Installation:**
 Not supported